HaivuUK/LaTeX-Guides/docs/equations.md

 \]
 ```

-To make particular elements of maths please refer to the following table:
+To make particular elements of maths please refer to the [Maths Cheat Sheet](maths.md) or the following table:

 |           Element            |              Syntax               |                             Example                              |                              Output                              |
 |:----------------------------:|:---------------------------------:|:----------------------------------------------------------------:|:----------------------------------------------------------------:|